MicrosoftDocs/data-integration/data-integration/vnet/manage-data-gateways.md

 Access to creating a VNet data gateway can be limited to selected people only.
 To do this limitation, you must be a Microsoft Entra ID Global administrator (which includes Global admins) or a Power BI service administrator.
 Use the **Manage gateway installers** option to manage who can create a VNet data gateway in your enterprise.
 This operation isn’t available for gateway admins.
 Go to the [manage gateway installers](/power-platform/admin/onpremises-data-gateway-management#manage-gateway-installers) documentation to learn more.

-## Manage admins
+## Manage admins and users

-You can manage admins for this VNet data gateway like you do for standard data gateways in the Power Platform admin center.
+You can manage admins for this VNet data gateway like you do for on-premises data gateways in the Manage Connections and Gateway in Fabric and Power BI/  Power Platform admin center.
 To add or remove admins, select a gateway, and then select **Manage Users**.

+You can also share the gateway with other users in the organization, allowing them to see and use this VNet Data Gateway without needing to create a new one.
+You can choose either the **Connection Creator** or **Connection Creator with resharing** role.

 :::image type="content" source="media/manage-admins.png" alt-text="Manage admins.":::